 Spinostroma WANG, 1978b, p.
 131 [S. diversum; OD] [=Sichuanostroma WANG, 1978b, p.
 133 (type, S. robustum WANG, 1978b, p.
 133, pl.
 42,3, OD)].
-Pillars large, erect, rather compact, solid, rodlike to narrowly elongated, platelike structural elements, and may be irregularly thickened along margins where associated lateral offsets occur; these latter may be directed outward and upward in places, having a spinose appearance; where main pillars become more thickened and rounded, lateral offsets may become obscured; in tangential section, pillar outlines vary from subrounded to angular or more elongated and irregular, with associated, short, zigzagged lateral offsets; cyst plates are large, thin, sagging to flattened, and complete or incomplete across pillar interspaces, but near the pillars, much smaller cysts become clustered and inclined; a few thicker cyst plates may also occur across interspaces, and tops of these are more likely to show denticles than elsewhere.
+Pillars large, erect, rather compact, solid, rodlike to narrowly elongated, platelike structural elements, and may be irregularly thickened along margins where associated lateral offsets occur; these latter may be directed outward and upward in places, having a spinose appearance; where main pillars become more thickened and rounded, lateral offsets may become obscured; in tangential section, pillar outlines vary from subrounded to angular or more elongated and irregular, with associated, short, zigzagged lateral offsets; cyst plates are large, thin, sagging to flattened, and complete or incomplete across pillar interspaces, but near the pillars, much smaller cyst plates may also occur across interspaces, and tops of these are more likely to show denticles than elsewhere.
 [The genus Sichuanostroma WANG, 1978b, is a junior synonym of Spinostroma, only differing in the presence of more dilated, pillarlike elements.
 On the other hand, Spinostroma is distinguished from Pennastroma by having a more thickened, rodlike or platelike (narrowly elongated) pillar structure that largely masks the lateral offsets except at their spinose tips, in contrast to Pennastroma, which has conspicuous, upwardly and outwardly splayed elements (lateral offsets) on either side of a widely elongated, platelike, pillar structure.]
-Upper Devonian (Famennian): China (Sichuan), Russia (Novaya Zemlya).--Fic.
-405a-d.
+Upper Devonian (Famennian): China (Sichuan), Russia (Novaya Zemlya).--FIG. 19a-d.
 S. diversum, lower part of Changtanzi

-FIG. 404.
+FIG. 18.
 Stylostromatidae (p.
-738).
+30).

-FIG. 405.
+FIG. 19.
 Stylostromatidae (p.
-738-740).
+30-32).

-Formation, Shawozi, Ganxi, Sichuan Province; holotype, CIGMR, no. Ss2025; a-b, longitudinal and tangential sections, ×2; c-d, detailed tangential and longitudinal sections, ×5 (Webby, 2012c, courtesy of Wang Shu Bei; see also WANG, 1978b, pl.
+Formation, Shawozi, Ganxi, Sichuan Province; holotype, CIGMR, no. Ss2025; a-b, longitudinal and tangential sections, ×2; c-d, detailed tangential and longitudinal sections, ×5 (new, courtesy of Wang Shu Bei; see also WANG, 1978b, pl.
 41,2a-b).